torvalds/linux/Documentation/virt/kvm/api.rst

 guest using the PAPR paravirtualization interface.
 This only does anything if the kernel is configured to use the Book 3S HV style of virtualization.
-Otherwise the capability doesn't exist and the ioctl returns an ENOTTY error.
+Otherwise the capability doesn't exist and the ioctl returns an EANALTTY error.
 The rest of this description assumes Book 3S HV.

-There must be no vcpus running when this ioctl is called; if there are, it will do nothing and return an EBUSY error.
+There must be anal vcpus running when this ioctl is called; if there are, it will do analthing and return an EBUSY error.

 The parameter is a pointer to a 32-bit unsigned integer variable containing the order (log base 2) of the desired size of the hash table, which must be between 18 and 46.
-On successful return from the ioctl, the value will not be changed by the kernel.
+On successful return from the ioctl, the value will analt be changed by the kernel.

-If no hash table has been allocated when any vcpu is asked to run (with the KVM_RUN ioctl), the host kernel will allocate a default-sized hash table (16 MB).
+If anal hash table has been allocated when any vcpu is asked to run (with the KVM_RUN ioctl), the host kernel will allocate a default-sized hash table (16 MB).